-- Step 5: Create a Target Profile.
-Chemical Organization A creates a Target Profile that focuses on the assessment of the Framework elements (e.g., Categories and Subcategories) describing the organization's desired cybersecurity outcomes. - Step 6: Determine, Analyze, and Prioritize Gaps.
-Chemical Organization A compares the Current Profile and Target Profile to determine gaps and the resources necessary to address the gaps.
-Chemical Organization A creates a prioritized Action Plan that draws upon mission drivers, cost/benefit analysis, and risk understanding to achieve Target Profile outcomes.
-Identifying gaps between the Current Profile and Target Profile allows for the creation of an Action Plan that Chemical Organization A implements to reduce its cybersecurity risk. - Step 7: Implement Action Plan.
-The organization implements the steps defined in the Action Plan and monitors its current cybersecurity practices against the Target Profile.
+- Step 4: Conduct a Risk Assessment.
+Analyze the operational environment in order to discern the likelihood of a cybersecurity event and the effect that the event could have on the organization. - Step 5: Create a Target Profile.
+Create a Target Profile, focusing on the assessment of the Framework Categories and Subcategories, which describes the organization's desired cybersecurity outcomes. - Step 6: Determine, Analyze, and Prioritize Gaps.
+Compare the Current Profile and the Target Profile to determine gaps, and then create a prioritized action plan to address those gaps which draws upon mission drivers, cost/benefit analyses, and understanding of risk. - Step 7: Implement Action Plan.
+Determine which actions to take regarding the identified gaps, and then monitor current cybersecurity practices against the Target Profile.